NoromTin/Blender3D_particle_system_perfomance_test/README.md

 1. Collecting results for different types of processors
 2. Comparing them with the results of my special modified version of Blender.
 3. Comparing it with famous CPU tests such as GeekBench, Cinebench.
-4. Perform calculations and make decisions for my Beowolf cluster (well parallelized scientific calculations)
+4. Perform calculations and make decisions for my computing stack (well parallelized scientific calculations)

 Result RAW structure: